 This chapter includes definitions, compositional and labelling requirements specific to particular foods or classes of foods.

 Chapter 3 – Food Safety Standards

 Compliance with Chapter 3 standards is critical for the provision of food that is safe and suitable for human consumption.
 These standards apply to all food businesses and set out requirements for all aspects of food handling and for food handlers.
-The standards are a key focus for the enforcement activities of local government environmental health practitioners in Victoria.
+The standards are a key focus for the enforcement activities of local government environmental health officers in Victoria.

 Chapter 4 – Primary Production and Processing Standards